Skip to main content

 • “The mech combat is fun, there’s plenty of customization, and the updated visuals make it easy to get into.”

-• “This is not a remake; it's merely just a remaster.
-Many sloppy works here and there, the original character art is just upscaled slop.
-They've ruined it; the graphics and 3D models look very cheap for 2026, and they destroyed the original iconic dramatic wanzers battle sequence feeling.”
+• “This is not a remake, it's merely just a remaster, many sloppy works here and there, the original character arts are just upscaled slops, they've ruined it, the graphics and 3D models look very cheap for 2026, they destroyed the original iconic dramatic Wanzers battle sequence feeling, in cut-scene many clunky overspeed awkward animations.”

 • gameplay